shanks-20million/ComfyUI-Connect/README.md

 3. Click on `Workflow > Save API Endpoint` and type your endpoint name.

-4. You can now run the workflow from the API by doing a `POST http://localhost:8188/api/connect/workflows/ENDPOINT_NAME` with a json payload like :
+4. You can now go to the openapi documentation at http://localhost:8188/api/connect to run your workflow with a json payload like :

     ```json
     {